hiitsmocha/rice-datathon-2025/README.md

-# 🌙 Rice Datathon 2025 - OwlNighter (Winner of BEST AI APP)🦉
+# Rice Datathon 2025 - OwlNighter (Winner of BEST AI APP)

 Welcome to the **OwlNighter** team repository for **Rice Datathon 2025**!